 The annual average number of spills >7 tonnes for the 2010s was 6.3, which is a 65% drop from the average in the previous decade (Figure 2 & 15).
-The annual average so far this decade is 5.
+The annual average so far this decade is 5.7.

-Figure 15: Number of tanker spills and quantities of oil spilt (>7 tonnes) from 2010-2021
+Figure 15: Number of tanker spills and quantities of oil spilt (>7 tonnes) from 2010-2022 quantity of oil spilt in 24 years being recorded (Figure 15).
+Also, the spill amount for 2022 is the second highest estimate in the last 14 years.

 With regard to the volume of oil spilt during the last decade, low annual quantities compared to prior decades were recorded for most years.
-However, a single large spill in 2018 resulted in the largest annual quantity of oil spilt in 24 years being recorded (Figure 15).
-Also, the spill amount for 2021 is the second highest estimate in the last ten years.
+However, a single large spill in 2018 resulted in the largest annual since 1970.
+Groundings, conversely, have decreased significantly over the period.
+Nine percent of spills (>7 tonnes) recorded since 2010 were as a result of groundings compared to 30% for the 1970s (Figure 10).

 The most frequent cause of medium and large spills since 2010 is Allisions/Collisions.
-About 40% of spills resulted from allisions or collisions, which is higher than the proportions recorded for most previous decades since 1970 (Figure 11).
-Groundings, conversely, have decreased significantly over the period.
-Ten percent of spills (>7 tonnes) recorded since 2010 were as a result of groundings compared to 30% for the 1970s (Figure 10).
+About 36% of spills resulted from allisions or collisions, which is higher than the proportions recorded for most previous decades

-Figure 16: Causes of tanker spills, 2010-2021
+Figure 16: Causes of tanker spills, 2010-2022

 Figure 12 shows that for data gathered on medium sized spills since 1970, operations that vessels were undertaking at the time of incident were largely unknown (over 50%).
-However, data since 2010 shows that reporting has improved and the proportion of medium spills attributable to 'unknown' causes has reduced to 20%, close to the 17% recorded for large spills.
-This suggests that more accurate and consistent information is becoming available for spills of less than 700 tonnes.
+However, data since 2010 shows that reporting has improved and the proportion of medium spills attributable to 'unknown' operations has reduced to 17%, close to the 14% recorded for large spills since 2010.
+This suggests that more accurate and consistent information is becoming available for spills of less than

+700 tonnes.
 This has allowed further breakdown of vessel operations for medium spills as shown in Figure 17.

 Similar to what was observed for earlier decades, most large spills since 2010 occurred while the vessels were underway in open water.
-For medium spills, the percentage of spills that occurred while the vessels were underway in inland water compared to open water (Figure 17) is equal.
+For medium spills, the percentage of spills that occurred while the vessels were underway in open water compared to inland water is only slightly higher (Figure 17).

-None of the spills occurred while the vessel was "At Anchor in Open Water"
+^{} None of the spills occurred while the vessel was "At Anchor in Open Water"

-Figure 17: Number of tanker spills by operation, 2010-2021
+Figure 17: Number of tanker spills by operation, 2010-2022